 The district was first explored by a European in 1854 by Assistant Surveyor Austin, and the Benedictine Monks of New Norcia held extensive grazing rights in the area.
 The earliest white settler in the district was George Slater and his homestead, Slater Homestead, still stands about 3km north east of town.

-Goomalling was gazetted as a townsite in 1903, following the official opening of the railway line from Northam on 1 July 1902.
+In 1895 the Goomalling Road Board was formed and not long after Goomalling was gazetted as a townsite in August 1903, following the opening of the railway line from Northam in 1902.

 For history buffs